Join my community and receive my free ebook! Subscribe now >>

 The study states that the relationship was unclear for a long time, but it is now known that even if coffee leads to increased blood pressure, it doesn't represent a risk factor for heart disorders in a healthy person.

 As you can see coffee and high blood pressure are not negatively connected.
-So coffee lovers you can continue to enjoy your morning coffee, cappuccino, latte and mocha.
+So, coffee lovers you can continue to enjoy your morning coffee, cappuccino, latte, and mocha.
+This is great news for me because I happen to love cappuccino.

 Since your diagnosis, how are you handling it and whats your treatment?